aigents/aigents-java/doc/aigents_integration_chat_bots.md

 ### Aigents® for Slack

 [Aigents integration with Slack](https://github.com/aigents/aigents-java/blob/master/src/main/java/net/webstructor/comm/Slacker.java) is the most complex one in terms of configuration and it is still in alpha testing mode.

-The Aigents Slack integration is not officially released even though it can be tried already.
+It is not officially released however it can be tried already, get in touch with us for more details.

 It supports chat-based interaction with your agent - either demo [Aigents Bot for Facebook Messenger](https://www.messenger.com/t/aigents) hosted on https://aigents.com/ or your own Aigents bot hosted on your own premises as well as it can support interactions in groups in a way similar to how it is done for Telegram.